2019 Week 11 NFL Picks

 Ha Kung’s Thoughts:

-Last year I ended up with a 62% record for the season, so that’s three years in a row with over a 60% pick rate.
-I had a decent Week 10, getting me to 98-48 (67.1%).
-And I intend to keep you at 62%+, as well as keep you ahead of Ryan.
+Last year I ended up with a 66% record for the season, so that’s four years in a row with over a 60% pick rate.
+And this year, although I had a rough week 10, I’m still tied for 2nd place with a 90-57 record (61.2%).

 Joanne Kong’s Picks